TeamDataBite/blog/README.md

 ## What is an attribute?

 In relational databases, attributes are the describing characteristics or properties that define all items pertaining to a certain category applied to all cells of a column.
 The rows, instead, are called tuples, and represent data sets applied to a single entity to uniquely identify each item.

+## What is a relationship?

+Any association between two entity types is called a relationship.
+Entities take part in the relationship.
+It is represented by a diamond shape.

+**There are three types of relationships that can exist between two entities.**
+    - One-to-One Relationship.
+    - One-to-Many or Many-to-One Relationship.
+    - Many-to-Many Relationship.

 ## Identifying Entities, Attribute and Relationships for the above scenario